Anthonyma0706/brain_tf_app/README.md

 # brain_tf_app
-This is a shiny app project developed by 2020.08.01.
+This is a shiny app project developed for Kleinman Lab at lady davis institute by 2020.08.01.
+This repository is only for th demonstration.
 ## About
 This shiny app displays transcription factor activity inference data from a developmental timecourse of the mouse forebrain and pons in three main tabs including: